Home › Blog › Project Management › Why Differentiate Between Project Goals and Objectives?

 Objectives can be defined as lower-level statements that define tangible, specific projects and deliverables.
 On the other hand, goals can be defined as high-level statements that define what a project is trying to achieve.

-There is a lot of difference between a project goal and project objective.
-A project objective is short-term, practical achievements whereas a project goal is long-term achievements a company wants to reach.
+There is a lot of difference between a project goal and a project objective.
+A project objective is short-term, practical achievements, whereas a project goal is long-term achievements a company wants to reach.

 FREE.
 All Features.
 FOREVER!